-Abington Memorial Hospital, through its membership in nationally recognized consortiums such as the National Cancer Institute and the National Institute of Neurological Disorders and Stroke, is able to offer patients the opportunity to participate in additional research studies.
+Abington Hospital, through its membership in nationally recognized consortiums such as the National Cancer Institute and the National Institute of Neurological Disorders and Stroke, is able to offer patients the opportunity to participate in additional research studies.

 For patients and their families, these research protocols offer access to new or experimental treatments not readily available at many hospitals.
 And every clinical trial has its own contact person, so you’ll be speaking to a medical professional who is integrally involved in the individual study.